European Leaders Urge More 'Pressure' on Russia Ahead of Trump-Putin Summit

 "The path to peace in Ukraine cannot be decided without Ukraine," they said.

-National security advisors from Kyiv's allies -- including the United States, EU nations and the UK -- gathered in Britain Saturday to align their views ahead of the Putin-Trump summit.
+National security advisers from Kyiv's allies – including the United States, EU nations and the U.K. – gathered in Britain Saturday to align their views ahead of the Putin-Trump summit.

-French President Emmanuel Macron, following phone calls with Zelensky, Starmer and German Chancellor Friedrich Merz, said "the future of Ukraine cannot be decided without Ukrainians" and that Europe also had to be involved in the negotiations.
+French President Emmanuel Macron, following phone calls with Zelenskyy, Starmer, and German Chancellor Friedrich Merz, said "the future of Ukraine cannot be decided without Ukrainians" and that Europe also had to be involved in the negotiations.

-In his evening address Saturday, Zelensky stressed: "There must be an honest end to this war, and it is up to Russia to end the war it started."
+In his evening address Saturday, Zelenskyy stressed: "There must be an honest end to this war, and it is up to Russia to end the war it started."

 - A 'dignified peace' -